 The best reality shows ever

-Anderson Cooper hosts a game of immersive puzzles and deceitful relationships filmed in epic European locations.
+Anderson Cooper hosts a game of immersive puzzles and deceitful relationships filmed in beautiful European locations.

-Two filmmakers create movies using the same script.
+In a show similar to Project Greenlight, two filmmakers created movies using the same script.
 A beautifully shot and dramatic look at the creative process.

 The first season of this social and physical game of survival changed U.S. broadcast television, establishing the template for character-driven, cinematic competition.

 recaps of every Survivor Borneo episode | stories about Survivor